divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 [Janus] currently implements a version of this test interface.

-Additional DAP-PPM implementations would be warmly welcomed.
+Additional DAP implementations would be warmly welcomed.

 # Security Considerations

-Any DAP-PPM implementation that adopts this testing interface should ensure that the test-only APIs described herein are only present in software used for testing purposes, and not in production systems.
+Any DAP implementation that adopts this testing interface should ensure that the test-only APIs described herein are only present in software used for testing purposes, and not in production systems.

 # IANA Considerations